Nera26/pokerhub/docs/ops/proof-archive.md

 ## Replication

 - The proof archive bucket (`$PROOF_ARCHIVE_BUCKET`) must be dual-region and replicate data to `$SECONDARY_REGION` for disaster recovery.
-- The `scripts/check-proof-archive-replication.ts` script verifies this configuration via `gcloud storage buckets describe`.
+- Run `npx -y ts-node scripts/check-proof-archive-replication.ts` to verify the configuration.
+The script calls `gcloud storage buckets describe` and confirms the bucket's `locationType` is `dual-region` and that `$SECONDARY_REGION` is listed in its `customPlacementConfig.dataLocations`.

 ## Signed manifest